SauALopez/CloudChamberWebApp/README.md

 # CloudChamberWebApp
 Cloud Chamber - DashBoard with real time data and control.
-# CloudChamberWebApp
-Cloud Chamber - DashBoard with real time data and control.
 ## Description
 This proyect consist in a WebApp(**DashBoard**), constructed with **FLASK** as framework that can be deployable in **FREE** webapp platforms options like (*AppEngine, Heroku, App Plataform, etc*) that uses WebSocket (**SocketIo**) to enable real-time and bidirectional data in the DashBoard.